alitnk/nestjs-prisma-monorepo/README.md

 # Nest Prisma Monorepo

 This template is what I came up with after I learned about monorepos and played with them for a while, hope you find it helpful!
+I recommend you use one of the [alternatives](#alternatives).

 ## About